lucyjanetetlow/cdcssg.github.io/fundraising/index.md

 ---

-We always need to raise money so that we can provide support and advice to families, run the annual conference, and so on.
+We always need to raise money so that we can provide support and advice to families, run the annual family weekend, and so on.
 If you'd like to help, there are lots of ways you can do so:

 ## [Make a donation](donate.html)